KozGit/DOOM-3-BFG-VR/README.txt

 2. Download the DirectX SDK (June 2010) here: http://www.microsoft.com/en-us/download/details.aspx?id=6812

-3. Download and install the latest CMake.
+3. Download and install the latest CMake, saying YES to adding CMake to your path.

 4. Generate the VC13 projects using CMake by doubleclicking a matching configuration .bat file in the neo/ folder.

+5. Start Steam, go to Library > Tools.
+Right-click Sixense SDK for the Razer Hydra, click "Install Game...".
+Once installed, go to C:\Program Files (x86)\Steam\steamapps\common\Sixense SDK.
+Copy the SixenseSDK folder to DOOM-3-BFG/neo/libs.
+Rename it to SixenseSDK_062612.

+6. Go to https://developer.oculus.com/downloads/pc/1.9.0/Oculus_SDK_for_Windows/ then download and extract it somewhere.
+Copy the LibOVR folder to DOOM-3-BFG/neo/libs

-5. Use the VC13 solution to compile what you need:
+7. Use the VC13 solution to compile what you need:
 	DOOM-3-BFG/build/Doom3BFGVR.sln

-6. Download ffmpeg-20140405-git-ec8789a-win32-shared.7z from ffmpeg.zeranoe.com/builds/win32/shared
+8. Download ffmpeg-20140405-git-ec8789a-win32-shared.7z from ffmpeg.zeranoe.com/builds/win32/shared/2014

-7. Extract the FFmpeg DLLs to your current build directory under DOOM-3-BFG/build/
+9. Extract the FFmpeg DLLs to your current build directory under DOOM-3-BFG/build/

+10. In Visual Studio, right click project Doom3BFGVR, click Properties.
+Set Configuration to All Configurations.
+Choose Debugging, set Command Arguments to:
+	+set fs_basepath "C:\Program Files (x86)\Steam\steamapps\common\DOOM 3 BFG Edition"
+	or wherever you installed Doom 3 BFG edition
 __________________________________

 6) COMPILING ON GNU/LINUX